Face Covering Information

 - We touch our face less when our face is covered.
 Touching your face after touching something contaminated with COVID-19 increases your chances of getting sick with COVID-19.

-There is limited evidence to suggest that the use of cloth face coverings by the public during a pandemic could help reduce disease transmission.
-Their primary role is to reduce the release of infectious particles into the air when someone speaks, coughs, or sneezes, including someone who has COVID-19 but feels well.
+A mask’s primary role is to reduce the release of infectious particles into the air when someone speaks, coughs, or sneezes, including someone who has COVID-19 but feels well.
+They can also provide some protection against exposure for the person wearing the mask.
+A CDC study has shown that a cloth face mask can block over 50% of the particles from a cough.
+When both people are wearing a well-fitting mask, exposure to infectious particles can be reduced by about 96%.
 Cloth face coverings are not a substitute for physical distancing and washing hands and staying home when ill, but they may be helpful when combined with these primary interventions.
 If you plan to use a face covering it is important to keep your nose and mouth covered.
 Lowering the covering from your nose and mouth while talking defeats the purpose of wearing the face covering since you can spread virus while you talk.

 Children under the age of 2 (including infants) should not wear cloth face coverings.
 Those between the ages of 2 and 8 should use them but under adult supervision to ensure that the child can breathe safely and avoid choking or suffocation.
 Children with breathing problems should not wear a face covering.